 And for all of this, there are pills, hundreds and thousands of them that we are told will improve our quality of life.

-There is a time and a place of medication.
+There is a time and a place for medication.
 It would be crazy to think otherwise, but have we come to rely too much on medication and too little on a proactively healthy lifestyle?

 There’s a lot of talk these days about “health care.”
 But I challenge that term.
 Are our medical expenses so high because we are caring for our health, or are they so high because those in the medical profession are only trained to address our symptoms, but not their source?